RishiG2506/Crypto_Data_Ingestion_Script/README.md

 ## Summary

-This system implements a cryptocurrency price-monitoring solu4on which collects data from a public API by Binance.
+This system implements a cryptocurrency price-monitoring solution which collects data from a public API by Binance.
 It employs a dual database architecture: SQLite for transient storage of raw data fetched by the API, and PostgreSQL for persistent storage of running metrics.